Ironmuffins/Calculator/ReadMe.txt

 None

 Bug fixes:
-Decimal answers no longer spill out of display.
+User can no longer overflow display by inputting more numbers than can fit.

 Existing features:
 Add, subtract, multiply, divide, and get exponent functions.